s8acrine/nest-typeorm-mysql-walkthrough/README.md

 ### import TypeORM into the users module

 Our first task is to import TypeORM into our users module, as well as defining the controllers and providors we will be using with our users module.
+We need to add the TypeOrmModule to our imports array, using the .forFeature method with the argument of [User] to let the module know we will be using the User entity.

-As we used the CLI tool to create our controller and service, they will be prefilled for us into the appropriate array.
+As we used the CLI to create our controller and service, we should see those classes already in the controller and providers arrays, respectively.
+If not, make sure to add them, your file should look like this:

 users.module.ts